Eribulin

-Eribulin, sold under the brand name Halaven, is an anticancer medication used to treat breast cancer and liposarcoma.
+Eribulin, sold under the brand name Halaven among others, is an anti-cancer medication used to treat breast cancer and liposarcoma.

 The most common side effects include fatigue, nausea, hair loss (alopecia), constipation, certain nerve damage causing weakness or numbness in the hands and feet (peripheral neuropathy), abdominal pain and fever (pyrexia).
 Eribulin may also cause low levels of infection-fighting white blood cells (neutropenia) or decreased levels of potassium or calcium.

-Approvals and indications

-Eribulin was approved for medical use in the European Union in March 2011, and it is indicated for the treatment of:
+Eribulin was approved for medical use in the United States in November 2010, the European Union in March 2011, and Canada in December 2011.
+It is available as a generic medication.